dotnet/dotNext/docs/features/unsafe/unstruct.md

 Unstructured Memory Access
 ====
 [UnmanagedMemory](../../api/DotNext.Runtime.InteropServices.UnmanagedMemory.yml) in contrast to [UnmanagedMemory&lt;T&gt;](../../api/DotNext.Runtime.InteropServices.UnmanagedMemory-1.yml) provides unstructured access to the allocated unmanaged memory.
 Unstructured access means that the allocated block of memory is not represented by some unmanaged type `T`.
 Instead of that, the memory is represented as a set of bytes.
 In spite of this, random memory access is protected by boundary checks.
-Every unmanaged data type in DotNext Unsafe library is convertible into `UnmanagedMemory` type.
+Every unmanaged data type in .NEXT Unsafe library is convertible into `UnmanagedMemory` type.

 ```csharp
 using DotNext.Runtime.InteropServices;